BBC Sports Personality of the Year: 1960s

 In 1960 Dimmock presented the show, and introduced two new awards: the Team of the Year award and the Overseas Personality award, won by the Cooper Car Company and athlete Herb Elliott respectively.
 David Coleman joined the show the following year and remained a co-presenter until 1983.
 Swimmer Anita Lonsbrough became the first female recipient of the main award in 1962; females won it in the following two years as well.
 Frank Bough took over as presenter in 1964 and presented Sports Review for 18 years.
 In 1969, a new Manager of the Year award was given to Don Revie for his achievements with Leeds United, the only occasion it was presented.
 In the following year boxer Henry Cooper became the first person to win the main award twice, having already won in 1967.

 1970s and 1980s

 During the 1970s Bough and Coleman presided over the ceremony alongside Jimmy Hill, Cliff Morgan, Kenneth Wolstenholme, and Harry Carpenter, who also went on to present the show until 1985.
 Des Lynam took over as main host from Bough in 1983, and presided over figure skating duo Torvill and Dean's win the following year, when they became the first non-individual winners of the main award.
-Steve Rider replaced Carpenter as co-host in 1986, at which a Special Team Award was presented to Great Britain men's 4 x 400 m relay team.
+Steve Rider replaced Carpenter as co-host in 1986, at which a Special Team Award was presented to Great Britain men's 4 × 400 m relay team.
 In the 1980s, Steve Davis finished in the top three on five occasions, including one win in 1988.